learnbin.net nav logo

 • ML– while filling the rubber compound, the mold cavity is heated.
 Due to this heat, the viscosity of the compound is decreased.
 Therefore, torque falls.
 ML is the lowest torque value recorded.
 At this time vulcanization is not started yet.
 After minimum torque, it will increase continuously.

 • MH – This is the maximum torque value of the recorded.
 With the curing process, the torque value increases.
 After the maximum torque, the curve will plateaus out.
 This means there is an equilibrium between breaking and forming crosslinks.
 In some compounds, the torque value decreases after the maximum torque value.
-This can be happened due to the non-oxidative thermal breakdown of the crosslinks.
+This can happen due to the non-oxidative thermal breakdown of the crosslinks.
 The cur with decreasing torque after maximum torque value is called a reverting curve.
 Sometimes the torque value continuously rises with time.
 This type of curve is called the “Rising” or “Marching” curve.

 Time values